sRemorse/rm_vanish/README.md

 # rm_vanish

-A FiveM script to implement a player invisibility / vanish utility for admins.
+A FiveM resource to implement player invisibility / vanish utility for admins.

 ## 📄 Todo